WEB SITE INDEX:

 of

-(click on any number to see the detailed definition)
+(click on any number for detailed definition and audio recitation)

 'Adl The Just, The Equitable 29